Common Reasons For Member Disputes And Lawsuits

 Understanding Member Rights

 The law gives members the right (subject to reasonable limitations specified in the operating agreement) to obtain information about the LLC “for any purpose reasonably related to the member’s interest” in the company including information concerning the: (1) financial affairs including income, expenses, profits of the LLC; (2) membership list of the LLC; the organizational documents of the LLC; (3) proof of contribution of funds by each member to the LLC; and (4) any other information about the LLC which is “reasonable”.
 Managers of the LLC and those who operate the LLC are given enhanced rights to access the records and confidential information of the LLC to effectively perform their responsibilities.
 In that light, a manager can, under limited circumstances keep confidential information from other members which includes trade secrets or “other propriety information the disclosure of which the manager believes to be (in good faith) not in the “best interests of the company” or which if disclosed could damage the economic interests of the LLC.”
 This right to exercise discretion over the release of information can of course be the subject of abuse, especially in the context of a dispute or struggle for the control of the LLC by its members.
 If a dispute develops then a court will apply the traditional business standard of “good faith” and fair dealing among members.
-In the absence of an objective and bonafide reason for a manager’s decision, to refuse disclosure of information about the LLC, such as a legal opinion of counsel, financial opinion of an investment banker/advisor, etc., a Court will be suspicious of any non disclosure and will likely overturn the refusal when challenged.
+In the absence of an objective and bonafide reason for a manager’s decision, to refuse disclosure of information about the LLC, such as a legal opinion of counsel, financial opinion of an investment banker/advisor, etc., a Court will be suspicious of any non-disclosure and will likely overturn the refusal when challenged.

 Common Reasons For Member Disputes and Lawsuits

 Most closely-held NJ companies begin with a friendly, profitable relationship between a few members.
 Unfortunately, these relationships don’t always remain friendly.
 Once business gets underway, circumstances can change.
 Expectations of the members may vary as the business expands.
 One or more members may not carry their weight, neglect or refuse to honor their pre-formation promises.
 Attitudes toward other members may not be the same as they once were.
 As the business evolves, so do the views of the members.
-Often times, individuals disagree on the direction the company is headed, with some favoring expansion and others happy with the way things are.
+Often, individuals disagree on the direction the company is headed, with some favoring expansion and others happy with the way things are.

 A difference in opinion does not give majority members the right to oppress minority members within their NJ companies.
 The New Jersey legislature protects minority ownership members by creating laws that specifically address minority member oppression.
-These laws give minority members certain rights to take action in the Courts if they are taken advantage of by the majority members.
+These laws give minority members certain rights to act in the Courts if they are taken advantage of by the majority members.
 The most common disputes between members that arise in the New Jersey courts are:

 - Breach of Fiduciary Duty;